jatinchowdhury18/RTNeural/README.md

 have trained a neural network using one of these frameworks, you can "export" the network weights to a json file, so that `RTNeural` can read them.
-An implementation of the export process for a Tensorflow model is provided in `python/model_utils.py`, and can be used as follows.
+An implementation of the export process for a "sequential" Tensorflow model is provided in `python/model_utils.py`, and can be used as follows.

 ```python
 # import dependencies